mlampros/DataSets/README.md

 #### Data sets in .zip format

-To download from within R use :
+To download in a linux os from within R use :
 <br><br>
 **system("wget https://raw.githubusercontent.com/mlampros/DataSets/master/mnist.zip")** ,
 <br><br>